psy0rz/alpinebox/README.md

 ## Why Alpine Linux?

 Alpine is one of the best and cleanest Linux distros out there, for running Docker and various other stuff.
-Packages like the Linux kernel, ZFS support and Docker are very up to date but also very stable.
+Packages like the Linux kernel, ZFS support and Docker are not only very up to date, but also very stable.

-Its super small, fast and simple.
-Its not the most versatile distribution, but what it does, it does very well.
+It's super small, fast and simple.
+It's not the most versatile distribution, but what it does, it does very well.

 Also upgrading to newer releases is quick and painless, in contrast to other distro's.
-And since we use snapshots before upgrading, its easy to roll back should there be a problem.
+And since we use snapshots before upgrading, it's easy to roll back should there be a problem.

 For this reason all our boxes run Alpine and just auto-upgrade and reboot every week without problems.